bhagyashreeAcharya/SauceDemoAutomation/README.md

 This project is a professional UI automation framework built using **Java, Selenium WebDriver, TestNG, and Maven** to automate and validate core e-commerce workflows on the SauceDemo application.

-The framework demonstrates real-world automation practices including stable element handling, explicit waits, modular test structure, and complete end-to-end transaction coverage.
+The framework demonstrates real-world automation practices, including stable element handling, explicit waits, modular test structure, and complete end-to-end transaction coverage.

 This project is designed as part of a QA Automation portfolio to showcase automation skills and framework design understanding.